GR8505/US_Election_NLP/README.md

 ## Executive Overview
 -------------------------------------------------------------------------------------
-Is social media an effective tool in predicting election outcomes?
+Is Twitter an effective tool in predicting election outcomes?
 This is indeed a thought-provoking question which can .
 While the 2020 US Presidential Election is well behind us Based on the results, I am unable to definitely decipher